Things to do in Shoreditch London

 Perhaps better known, the Whitechapel Gallery has been a public arts space since its unveiling in 1901.
 Nonetheless, its focus remains on contemporary art, having displayed Picasso’s Guernica in 1938 and hosting the first UK hanging of Rothko’s work in 1961.

 Shoreditch has always been known primarily as an entertainment district.
 The sheer volume of bars and restaurants means it continues to attract revelers from across London.
-But don’t think that there aren’t additional things to do in Shoreditch London.
+But we’re just scratching the surface here.
+Shoreditch is full of winding back alleys and hidden gems that demand to be explored.
+So, throw on your walking boots and go see it for yourself!

 Ian Packham